Agent Orange was not only used in Vietnam. In fact, it was used all around the world, even a couple of bases here stateside.

-The Department of Defense provided, and the VA recognizes, that service in one of these units is one of the elements of presumptive service connection for Agent Orange exposure along the Korean DMZ:
+At the time of the publication of this post, the VA recognizes that service in one of these units is one of the elements of presumptive service connection for Agent Orange exposure along the Korean DMZ:

 2nd ID: Combat Brigade